TiarkRompf/cs502/getting_started.md

 Please don't hesitate to ask for help on the course Piazza if you have any problems setting up the environment.

+As the projects are to generate code in x86_64 assembly, the projects will be tested on an x86_64 Linux server.
+Thus, developing on non-x86_64 non-Unix-like platform is possible but **not** recommended.
+Consider [using a lab machine](#remote-dev) if that is your case.

 ## <a id="local-scala">Installing Scala</a>

 The scala compiler `scalac` compiles Scala source code down to Java